Applying for a Position

 All applicants for a position will be required to satisfy the essential and desirable criteria set out in the position description.
 If you wish to apply for a position, please prepare your application to include the following:

 1. A cover letter that includes:

-- The position's name and position number you are applying for
+- The position's name you are applying for

-- A brief statement including examples, addressing each of the essential and desirable criteria of the job as per the position description.
+- A brief statement including examples, addressing each of the essential and desirable criteria of the job as indicated in the job advertisement.